5AveLocal/MC-Sound-JSON-File-Generator/README.md

 # MC-Sound-JSON-File-Generator
-For generating sounds.json without having to manually creating one
+For generating sounds.json for Minecraft resource packs, without having to manually creating one.

+Please use a .bat file to execute it.
+Code for running:
+`java -jar "MC Sound JSON File Generator.jar" -nogui`